SamuelBurnes/PMMGBeautifier/README.md

 * XIT PRUN - Opens a copy of PRUN in a buffer, it's PRUN-ception!
 * XIT SHEETTABLE_{switchable parameter}\_{optional extra parameter} - Displays any 2 dimensional array returned from the connected Google web app.
 The switchable parameter is passed as a parameter in the URL called "mode" and the optional extra parameter as "param"
 * XIT FIN_{parameter} - Loads a financial overview via the connected Google web app.
 Parameter is switched upon with the mode "fin" in the web app.
+* XIT CHAT_{planet name} - Loads the planet chat for a specified planet.

 # XIT Examples